 Of course, this sort of nostalgia isn’t exactly universal.
 Even for film enthusiasts, it’s rarely a true nostalgia for a period of one’s life long gone; rather, it is more a work of gratitude for the pioneers whose work continues to inspire so many contemporary artists.
 Consequently, this film’s faithful reproduction of much of the era’s unabashed schmaltz might be just too silly for some who yearn for gritty, modern realism.
 The characters are all just a tad over-the-top, something which definitely toes the line when it comes to the dwarves’ portrayal.
 While most people will have no objection to the cartoony villainy of Encarna or the unimpeachable virtue of Carmen, having a troupe of freak show dwarves making fools of themselves for profit isn’t exactly Peter Dinklage winning Emmys for portraying a political power player.
 It’s the sort of thing that could easily antagonize viewers.

 All in all, though, it’s hard to see this as anything but a resounding success.
 It’s difficult to make a fairy tale feel fresh, and doubly so when combining it with the stylings of ancient cinema, but Berger demonstrates his talent by succeeding in making the old into something totally new.
 Those who love the silent classics or who enjoyed The Artist will certainly be charmed by Blancanieves.

-Editor's Note: Made a correction regarding the release date of The Artist.
+Editor’s Note: Made a correction regarding the release date of The Artist.
 We regret the error.
-This review was also originally published in January 17, 2013.
+This review was also originally published on January 17, 2013.